Does eating at night cause weight gain?

 People also ask

-Does it matter what time I eat if I stay within my calorie limit?
+Does it matter what I eat late at night?

 Have a health claim to check?